igordzie97/igordzie97/README.md

 ## My projects / Repositories
 ### [System Supporting Student Internships](https://github.com/igordzie97/student-interhsips-system)
-The engineer thesis purpose is to design and implement system which will support process of student internships.
+The engineer thesis purpose is to design and implement the system which will support process of student internships.
 The main goal of the system is to simplifie and digitize whole process.

-System as Web Application, allows:
+System as a web application, allows:
 - Registration of the students
 - Adding companies that organise internships
 - Adding documents